-Recall that the effective potential $V_\eff$ needs to be sufficiently negative in order to support at least one tachyonic mode [cf.~Eqs.~\eqref{eq:eff_potential} and~\eqref{eq:bound_state_criteria}].
-For typical \ns densities, Eq.~\eqref{eq:mueffsqr_def} implies that scalarization exists for $\beta_0 \lesssim -4$. \textcite{Damour:1993hw} made this estimate using a Newtonian approximation and also confirmed it by integrating the fully relativistic equations of stellar equilibrium.
+For which values of $\beta_0$ does scalarization occur?
+Recall that the effective potential $V_\eff$ needs to be sufficiently negative in order to support at least one tachyonic mode; cf.~Eqs.~\eqref{eq:eff_potential} and~\eqref{eq:bound_state_criteria}.
+For typical \ns densities, Eq.~\eqref{eq:mueffsqr_def} implies that scalarization exists for $\beta_0 \lesssim -4$. \textcite{Damour:1993hw} made this estimate using a Newtonian approximation and confirmed it by integrating the fully relativistic equations of stellar equilibrium.
 Subsequent works refined the threshold for scalarization to $\beta_0 \lesssim -4.35$ and also showed that this bound is not very sensitive to the \EOS~\cite{Novak:1997hw,Silva:2014fca,Motahar:2017blm}.
-We note that similar to the \gr branch of \ns{s}, in the original \DEF model the scalarized solutions are stable up to the maximum mass of the corresponding branch\footnote{For an exception in the case of massive scalar field see Sec.~\ref{sec:ns_massive}.} and the stable solutions are generally energetically favorable over the \gr \ns{s}.
-This will be discussed in detail in Sec.~\ref{sec:NS_dynamics}.
+We note that, similar to the \gr branch of \ns{s}, scalarized solutions in the original \DEF model are stable up to the maximum mass of the corresponding branch,\footnote{For an exception in the case of a massive scalar field, see Sec.~\ref{sec:ns_massive}.} and the stable solutions are generally energetically favorable over the \gr \ns{s}.
+This is further discussed in Sec.~\ref{sec:NS_dynamics}.